 Explore how to take to the water safely on a canoe, kayak or paddleboard with safety videos and some top tips.
 Guided by this, you can discover the stunning islands, rivers and coastline of the Lake District confidently.
 Before heading out onto the water, take a look at our Lake Rangers' short water safety videos featured below.
 While the water can look tempting on a calm summer day, Lake District weather can easily change, so you should always keep an eye on the weather forecast.

-Whether you're a sit-down or stand-up paddleboarder, take a few moments to prepare for a safe and fun experience on the lakes by watching this short paddle boarding video.
+Whether you are a sit-down or stand-up paddleboarder, take a few moments to prepare for a safe and fun experience on the lakes by watching this short paddleboarding video.

 Invasive non-native species of wildlife can hitchhike on equipment, footwear, clothing and boats.
 You may inadvertently spread the aliens even if you just go for a paddle!
 Every time you leave any water such as a river, tarn or lake:

 Check, Clean and Dry guide for water users (Non Native Species website)